espressif/esp-idf/docs/en/api-guides/partition-tables.rst

 * Whitespace between fields is ignored, and so is any line starting with # (comments).
 * Each non-comment line in the CSV file is a partition definition.
-* Only the offset for the first partition is supplied.
-The gen_esp32part.py tool fills in each remaining offset to start after the preceding partition.
+* The "Offset" field for each partition is empty.
+The gen_esp32part.py tool fills in each blank offset, starting after the partition table and making sure each partition is aligned correctly.

 Name field
 ~~~~~~~~~~